About Civic Literacy

 After 16 years of running nonpartisan issue policy campaigns, I've come to "soap box" on a few anecdotal things:

-3. Dealing with international affairs is a reality.
-Both Dems and Republicans have become more isolationist and ignorant in their views, but we have to stay engaged.
+4. Dealing with international affairs is a reality.
+Both Dems and Republicans have become more isolationist, but we have to stay engaged.

 About Stuff I Do and Have Done

 I founded Ujoin, a tech startup company and graduate of Blue Startups -- one of the nation's top accelerators.
 We help organizations, everyday citizens, and businesses build their email lists and turn those lists into really effective advocacy on policies.
 After working with industry leaders' platforms for years, I started work on a better, less expensive platform.

 It was't a love of politics that brought me to this kind of work, but a desire to just make some changes and policy became the medium.
 I accept that democratic societies demand a higher level of engagement to keep power in check, and I try to work for better civic literacy across sectors and demographics.
 I'm also interested in accounting for the influence of money on policy decisions, elections, and court appointments; and those influences' effects on sociocultural, economic, and environmental systems within them.
 Generally, I also think we're here to have fun, live healthily, and care for one another, so I strive to participate with that notion in mind.

 During the past sixteen years, I've built and managed issue-oriented campaigns at the municipal, county, and state levels; and managed staff and volunteers for federal efforts.
 Before moving to Hawaii, I earned a BA at Xavier University in Cincinnati, OH.